AIDXNZ/Awesome-AI-CyberSecurity/README.md

 To help classify and aggergrate research there will be 4 main categories for this repo:

 1. Exploiting the Training Process or at Data collection
-   - Reffered to as poisoning, is the process of injecting maliscous or faulty data to a Machine Learning model.
+   - Refered to as poisoning, is the process of injecting maliscous or faulty data to a Machine Learning model.
 2. Exploiting a Pre-trained model
-   - Reffers to exploiting a ML's input to get a desired output.
+   - Refers to exploiting a ML's input to get a desired output.
 3. ML/AI Supported hacking
-   - Reffers to offensive hacking use AI/ML tools.
+   - Refers to offensive hacking use AI/ML tools.
 4. ML/AI Supported Security
-   - Reffers to Information Security use of AI/ML tools.
+   - Refers to Information Security use of AI/ML tools.

 ## Problems in AI and Machine Learning Models
 There are numerous amounts of ways to exploit a machine learning model.
-Most of which can be summed down into 3 categories.
+Most of which can be summed down into these categories.

 Evasion attacks - Hackers provide faulty algorithm inputs, leading to incorrect decisions.

 Poisoning attacks - Hackers provide poisoned data for training sets. which corrupt the machine learning algorithm and spoil the data mining process.

-Privacy attacks - Hackers use the training phase to try and retrieve private data from the algorithm.
+Inference attacks - Hackers use the training phase to try and retrieve private data.

-## Personalized Phishing/Social Engineering attacks using AI
+Extraction attacks - Hackers steal the Machine Learning model

+## What are Evasion attacks?
+Evasion attacks are essentially prividing the model with an input and getting an output.Some really good examples are what users are doing with ChatGPT3.
+There are 'strict' guidelines for the model to follow but with a simple "convincing" statement the chatbot will break those rules for you.

 # Articles

+### Arxiv.org
+- Explaining and Harnessing Advesarial Examples [Source](https://arxiv.org/abs/1412.6572)

 ### IEEE.org
 - Ethics and Privacy in AI and Big Data: Implementing Responsible Research and Innovation [Source](https://ieeexplore.ieee.org/document/8395078")
 - Federated Learning With Differential Privacy: Algorithms and Performance Analysis [Source](https://ieeexplore.ieee.org/document/9069945)